Gyimah3/QR_CODE/README.md

 ## Running the Scripts
 **Adding Text to Images:**
-- Run the demo this (being at the repository root):
+- Run this (being at the repository root):

         add_image.py

 ## Generating QR Codes:
 After uploading the modified images to GitHub, edit QR_CODE.py with the URLs of these images.
 Then run:
-- Run the this (being at the repository root):
+- Run this (being at the repository root):

         QR_CODE.py